nzahbihi/Bikesharing/README.md

 # Bikesharing
 ## Overview
-The purpose of this analysis was to analyze New York City (NYC) Citibike data, specifically from August 2019, to aid in determining whether a bike-sharing program in Des Moines, IA could be fruitful.
+The purpose of this analysis is to analyze New York City (NYC) Citibike data, specifically from August 2019, to aid in determining whether a bike-sharing program in Des Moines, IA could be successful.

 ## Resources
   * Data Source: [Citibike NYC Data](https://ride.citibikenyc.com/system-data)